ant-design/ant-design/docs/react/faq.en-US.md

 ### How to modify `Menu`/`Button`(etc...)'s style?

-You can override its style.
-But we don't recommend to do so. antd is not only a set of React components but also a design specification.
+You can override its style, but we don't recommend doing so. antd is not only a set of React components but also a design specification.

 ### I just want to use `Menu`/`Button`(etc...), but it seems that I have to import the whole antd and its style.